 No golf instructor was born with all their knowledge and wisdom.
 They had to learn sometime just like you.
 Luckily for you, nowadays you have the power of the internet at your fingertips.
-If you have a question about something, don't pay money or waste your time by meeting up with an instructor, just Google it.
+If you have a question about something, the answer is often a quick search away.

 There are thousands of articles and videos that will show you how to fix any problem that you might have.
-There's no excuse why you can't do your own research and figure out things for yourself.
-Whether it's a sea of videos or articles giving you tips, there are resources out there that you can use for free.
+There's no excuse why you can't figure out things for yourself.

 This one is obvious, right?
 Get out there and use everything you just learned from your research and apply it to your game.
 You don't need someone standing over your shoulder for every putt.
 Everyone gets better from trial and error.